Treaty of the Triple Alliance: Intrigues

+Paraguay invades two Brazilian provinces

-However, as events transpired López did not launch this force on Argentina, but on Brazil.
-Alleged maltreatment of Brazilian nationals by the Uruguayan Blancos was a longstanding Brazilian grievance and in April 1864 political agitation brought Brazilian anger to the boil.
+However, as events transpired, López did not launch this force on Argentina, but on Brazil.
+Across the border in Uruguay lived many who claimed Brazilian nationality, and Brazil complained these people were being mistreated with the connivance of Uruguay's ruling Blanco party: it was a long-standing grievance.
+In April 1864 political agitation brought Brazilian anger to the boil.
 In May 1864 Brazil sent a diplomatic mission to Uruguay to demand reparations, accompanied by a naval squadron; Brazilian troops massed along the border.
 On 30 August 1864 Paraguay warned Brazil against military action in Uruguay, but this was ignored: the Uruguayan War began.
-In November 1864, Paraguay fired upon and seized the Brazilian government ship Marqués de Olinda as it was steaming up the River Paraguay on its routine monthly voyage to the Mato Grosso.
+In November 1864, Paraguay fired upon and seized the Brazilian government ship Marquês de Olinda as it was steaming up the River Paraguay on its routine monthly voyage to the Mato Grosso.
 It proved to be carrying military stores.
 Paraguayan armies proceeded to invade the Brazilian province of Mato Grosso.
+Later, they invaded Rio Grande do Sul.

+Paraguay invades an Argentine province

-On 14 January 1865, the Paraguayan government asked Argentina for permission to attack Brazil across the Corrientes Province, which was refused.
+Paraguay, difficult of access, might have resisted Brazilian retaliation for a long time, but now it took a step that was to give Brazil what it had lacked hitherto: a good forward base from which to attack it.
+It did so by invading Argentina.
+First, on 14 January 1865, the Paraguayan government asked Argentina for permission to attack Brazil across the Corrientes Province, which was refused.
 On 13 April, Paraguayan ships fired upon and seized two Argentine naval vessels moored in the Argentine port of Corrientes and the Paraguayans proceeded to invade the province itself.
+It prompted the alliance with Brazil.

+Upshot

-Paraguay had now made war on the much more populous Empire of Brazil, on Argentina (also more populous), and threatened the Colorado faction of Uruguay (which by now had come into power).
+Paraguay had now made war on the much more populous Empire of Brazil, on Argentina (also more populous), and threatened the Colorado faction of Uruguay, which by now had come into power.
 The three countries had been accustomed to thinking about Paraguay as a backward upstart and were outraged.
 Their foreign ministers met in Buenos Aires and negotiated the Treaty of the Triple Alliance.